rdivyav/JKFLIPFLOP-USING-IF-ELSE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:FDivya R V RegisterNumber:212223100005
+Developed by:Divya R V RegisterNumber:212223100005
 */
 ```